How Do Gas Air Compressors Work?

 By taking apart one of these systems, we can get a better understanding of what is happening within a gas air compressor system:

-Each of these components plays an important role, working together within the air compressor system.
+Each component plays a vital role in the air compressor system.
 From left to right, the identified components are:

 |Engine Throttle Control||Increases and decreases engine speed in response to air demand and is actuated by air pressure|